-Another important new factor impacting U.S imports does not relate to Ukraine's regulations but follows from wartime logistics.
-Due to the Russia-imposed blockade of Ukrainian Black Sea ports and closed airspace, the Ukraine-EU border has become the only available crossing opportunity for imports.
+Another critical new factor impacting U.S. imports does not relate to Ukraine's regulations but follows from wartime logistics.
+Due to the Russia-imposed blockade of Ukrainian Black Sea ports and closed airspace, the Ukraine-EU border has become the only crossing opportunity for imports.
 Consequently, all imports must transit or even change the mean of transportation in the EU.
-Imported products can be delivered either by trucks or by rail.
-This imposes additional certification restrictions on the imported products must comply with EU transit regulations.
+Imported products can only be delivered either by trucks or by rail.
+This imposes additional certification restrictions on imported products that must comply with EU transit regulations.
 Ukraine was able to negotiate the removal of many EU transit restrictions for Ukrainian exports, but all import-associated restrictions remain in place.

 Ukraine remains one of the largest producers of grains, vegetable oils, legumes, and poultry meat.
-Although very efficient in bulk commodity production, before the war Ukraine was a major importer of food and feed ingredients, planting seeds, processed food products, seafood, alcoholic beverages, fruit, wine, and high-quality meat products (both processed and raw).
-Import of these products continue during the war, but trade volume is expected to drop notably.
-In 2021, Ukraine was a low-middle-income country, according to the World Bank classification, but war is expected to depress disposable incomes in 2022-23.
+Although very efficient in bulk commodity production, before the war, Ukraine was a major importer of food and feed ingredients, planting seeds, processed food products, seafood, alcoholic beverages, fruit, wine, and high-quality meat products (both processed and raw).
+The import of agricultural products dropped by almost 20 percent in 2022 but is expected to recover somewhat in 2023.